-South Korea is conveniently located in East Asia, between China and Japan, with Hong Kong and Taiwan to the south.
-For a small country of 100,210 square kilometers (38,691 square miles), its capital is the world's second largest metropolitan area with almost half of all Koreans Living in Seoul.
+South Korea is conveniently located in East Asia, between China and Japan, with Hong Kong and Taiwan to the South.
+For a small country of 100,210 square kilometers (38,691 square miles), its capital is the world's second largest metropolitan area with almost half of all Koreans living in Seoul.

-Currently there are around 40 startup accelerators in Korea providing funding for entrepreneurs in diverse sectors.
-As the funding of Korean venture capital firms increase and the number of Korean startups climbs, South Korea is poised to become the startup hub in Asia.
+The Korean government has announced that they will invest KRW 10 trillion (estimated USD 8.7 billion) in startups and ventures over the next 3 years as a part of the plan for innovation and economic growth.
+Currently there are around 40 startup accelerators in Korea providing funding for entrepreneurs in various sectors.
+As the funding of Korean venture capital firms increases, and the number of Korean startups climbs, South Korea is poised to become the hottest startup hub in Asia.

 Furthermore, Korea has a highly developed ICT infrastructure.
 95% of Korean territory is covered by LTE and offers the world’s fastest internet speed.
 Korean people are active social media users and live their lives through internet.
 28% of online shopping is made through mobile applications.
 The e-commerce giant Coupang’s CEO Kim Bumsuk once had an interview with CNBC and was quoted saying, “Imagine having twice the population of Texas living in a place half the size of Massachusetts.”
 Crowded it may be, that says a lot about the potential Korea has got for mobile e-commerce.
 Nowhere else would be a more ideal for startups to try and test new businesses than Korea.

 In addition to infrastructure, Korea is a cultural power with the Korean Wave, encompassing K-Pop, dramas, fashion design, cosmetics, and the arts.
 Korea is an alluring country, a source of fascination for Asia, the Americas, and Europe.